ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/cmodel.rst

 cmodel (Model Image Generator) Documentation
 ============================================

-This page provides some details about the "cmodel" program located in:

-| ``$ASKAP_ROOT/trunk/Code/Components/CP/pipelinetasks/current/apps/cmodel.cc``

 The cmodel pipeline task is responsible for requesting a LSM from the sky model service and building an image from the components and/or images resulting from the request.
 The program is distributed and used a master/worker pattern to